Note: Signed Embed Codes are only available with certain plans. Please contact firstname.lastname@example.org with any questions.

 Enabling Signed Embed Codes

-Signed embed codes can be enabled for individual videos by going to that video, checking the “Require Embed Codes to Be Signed” check box, and clicking the “save” button:
+You can require a signed embed code for an individual video by going to that video, enabling the toggle for ‘Require Embed Codes to Be Signed,’ and clicking the ‘Save Changes’ button:

 Generating signed embed code URLs